Hayley McDaid, PhD

 Identifying targeted therapies and novel combination approaches to decrease drug resistance and improve outcomes for patients with triple-negative breast cancer.

-Therapeutics such as Taxol are indicated for first-line treatment of patients with triple-negative breast cancer (TNBC) and other types of breast cancer.
-While many patients experience good outcomes to this treatment, some patients are resistant to therapy or have an incomplete response, eventually relapsing after a period of remission.
+Therapeutics such as Taxol are indicated for first-line treatment of patients with triple-negative breast cancer (TNBC) and other subtypes of breast cancer.
+While many patients experience good outcomes to this treatment, some patients experience drug resistance, or relapse after a period of remission.
 In addition, some patients develop toxicities or experience long-term, debilitating side effects.
-The BCRF research led by Dr. McDaid is focused on defining the fate of cancer cells that survive anti-cancer therapy, specifically investigating the causes of resistance after therapy with drugs like Taxol.
-They have synthesized novel molecules that work like Taxol but are more effective at killing breast cancer cells in laboratory models.
+The BCRF research led by Dr. McDaid is focused on characterizing cancer cells that survive anti-cancer therapy, specifically investigating the causes of resistance after therapy with drugs like Taxol.
+Her team has synthesized novel molecules that work like Taxol but are more effective at killing breast cancer cells in laboratory models.
 They are investigating the therapeutic efficacy of these molecules with the long-term goal of developing potent, less toxic Taxol-like drugs for use in advanced disease.

 Hayley McDaid, PhD received her degree from the Queens University of Belfast, where she characterized the role of the cAMP-dependent protein kinase A signaling pathway in breast and ovarian cancer.
 These studies pioneered her present-day interest in targeted therapies, pharmacogenomics, and rationally designed drug combinations.